 Similar to the Chart Color Palette Setting under the Style tab of the Layout Settings, this option also allows you to change the colors of the chart options as a group.
 However, unlike the one in the Layout Settings, this setting only changes the colors of the options in a single chart.
 The selected Color Palette in this setting will override the selected Chart Color Palette in the Layout Settings.

-This setting is set to the selected Chart Color Palette in the Layout Settings by default and once a different Color Palette is selected in this setting, a button to revert to the defaut Chart Color Palette you have set in the Layout Settings of the report will become available.
+This setting is set to the selected Chart Color Palette in the Layout Settings by default and once a different Color Palette is selected in this setting, a button to revert to the default Chart Color Palette you have set in the Layout Settings of the report will become available.

-By default this setting is set to zero (0) and all options are shown in the chart and in the Data Order section.
+By default, this setting is set to zero (0) and all options are shown in the chart and in the Data Order section.
 Entering a number greater than the total number of options a chart has will also show all the options in that chart and in the Data Order section.
 For example, if a chart has 5 options, you can set it to 6 or higher to show all the options.

-There are three options under this setting: Best Response, Default, and Custom.
+There are five options under this setting:

 Custom will sort the options based on how you arranged it in the Data Order section of the Data tab.